JohnReid/BayesOptJournalClub/README.md

 ## Meetup

-The meetup came out of an idea to explore Distill's articles on Bayesian optimisation and Gaussian processes.
+The LDSJC meetup came out of an idea to explore Distill's articles on Bayesian optimisation and Gaussian processes.
 However on closer reflection these present an idealised view of the subject so I looked for some more realistic material to cover.
-This gave me the idea of a game where we try to improve upon Bayesian optimisation.
-Also I found Peter Frazier's tutorial paper that gives a good overview.
+This suggested a game where we try to improve upon Bayesian optimisation.

 ### Agenda

-- play a simple Xmas Bayesian optimisation guessing game as an introduction
+- play a Bayesian optimisation guessing game (how hard can it be?)
 - discuss [this tutorial paper](https://arxiv.org/abs/1807.02811) on Bayesian optimisation
 - further interactive exploration of Bayesian optimisation and Gaussian processes on Distill

-## Resources
+### Resources

 - [Experimental code](https://github.com/JohnReid/BayesOptJournalClub/) for
   Bayesian optimisation